Certain Ford Lincoln and Corsair Vehicles Recalled for Software Defects

 NHTSA announced back in March 2014 that it would require all vehicles sold in the United States built beginning in May 2018 to include backup cameras.
 At least 50 children are being backed over by vehicles every week, according to the advocacy website, KidsandCars.org, in the United States.

-Most of the victims in such cases are toddlers between the ages of 12 months and 23 months.
+Most victims in such cases are toddlers between 12 months and 23 months.
 Over 60% of back-over accidents involve a larger size vehicle such as a truck, van, or SUV.

-When a back-over accident occurs as the result of defective backup cameras, the automaker can be held liable for the injuries, damages, and losses caused.
-If you or a loved one has been injured as a result of these or other vehicle defects, you may be able to seek compensation for damages including medical expenses, lost income, hospitalization, cost of rehabilitation, pain and suffering, and emotional distress.
+When a back-over accident occurs due to defective backup cameras, the automaker can be held liable for the injuries, damages, and losses caused.
+If you or a loved one has been injured as a result of these or other vehicle defects, you may be able to seek compensation for damages, including medical expenses, lost income, hospitalization, cost of rehabilitation, pain and suffering, and emotional distress.

 An experienced auto defect lawyer will be able to remain on your side, fight for your rights and help you secure maximum compensation for your tremendous losses.